LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 In the upper right corner your will see the fork button, when you click it you will then see this:

 .. figure:: figures/forkrepo.png
-   :alt: A screenshot of where the fork button is on a Github repository.
+   :alt: A screenshot of what you see when you press the fork button on a Github repository.

 Choose your account and then you’ll see: